 If you want to become a vegetarian, you'll want to explore new foods.
-Although most large grocery stores stock soy milk and veggie burgers, try browsing in your local health food stores to see what new foods you can find.
+Although most large grocery stores stock soy milk and veggie burgers, try browsing in your local health food stores and farmers markets to see what new foods you can find.
 There's always something new to try, and the staff can help you find what you're looking for or give advice on which products are best.
 Make it fun and exciting to become vegetarian with recipes like cabbage steaks.

 Try It Twice

 If you hated a particular food the first time, such as veggie burgers, try it again later, using a different product brand or prepared differently or with different seasonings and spices.
 Not all products are the same, and you may prefer one product or style of preparation.
 For example, if you microwaved your veggie burger the first time, try grilling it next time.

 Watch Now: 6 Myths About a Vegetarian Diet

 Learn and read as much as possible about vegetarian health and foods.
 Knowledge is power.
 If you know any other vegetarians or vegans, ask them for their tips or advice.
 Everyone will have something different to share about their experience becoming vegetarian, but most people are more than willing to provide a bit of advice and will likely be flattered that you asked for help to become a vegetarian.

 Browse your local bookstore for a great vegetarian cookbook or find a vegan/vegetarian recipe app or site.
 Look for one that not only appeals to you but also contains a variety of recipes that are simple enough for everyday use.

 Try New Restaurants